FatihKoz/DisposableSpecial/README.md

 ## Release / Update Notes

+16.DEC.24

+* Fixed the issue with assignment triggering rights (staff and admin)

 01.DEC.24

 * Fixed an issue with user based assignments manual triggering (staff was not able to do it)